 This command will show a series of windows that you need to click through according to the following screenshots.

 Install Subordinate CA on Squid

-Now copy the subca.cer certificate to your proxy box.
+Now copy the subca.cer certificate back to your proxy box.
 Run the following commands to cat the subca.key and subca.cer together to make subca.pem file.

 cat subca.key subca.cer > subca.pem